sacctSection: Slurm Commands (1)

 - -M cluster_list, --clusters=cluster_list

 - Displays the statistics only for the jobs started on the clusters specified by the cluster_list operand, which is a comma-separated list of clusters.
 Space characters are not allowed in the cluster_list.
-Use -1 for all clusters.
-The default is current cluster you are executing the sacct command on.
+A value of 'all' will query to run on all clusters.
+The default is current cluster you are executing the sacct command on or all clusters in the federation when executed on a federated cluster.
+This option implicitly sets the --local option.

 - -n, --noheader